 73. Don’t Follow Their Advice

 Sometimes advice is there to keep you safe, but sometimes, it holds you back from reaching your goals.
-So if you want to pursue something even though your parents and peers advise you to stop, listen to them.
+If you want to pursue something even though others advise you to stop… listen.
 But don’t forget to trust your instincts.
 What if something bad happens?
 Then at least you tried.
 Because sometimes, trying is all that matters.
 But please, don’t follow my advice. 🙂

 74. You’re Different.
 What’s the Matter?